mjcarroll/uLogMe/README.md

 > ### How productive were you today?
 How much code have you written?
 Where did your time go?

-Keep track of your computer activity throughout the day: visualize your active window titles and the number of keystrokes, in beautiful HTML timelines.
+Keep track of your computer activity throughout the day: visualize your active window titles and the number and frequency of keystrokes, in beautiful and responsive HTML timelines.

 Current features: